-EBITDA defined is earnings before interest, taxes, depreciation, and amortization.
+The EBITDA definition is earnings before interest, taxes, depreciation, and amortization.
 It measures a company’s financial performance by computing earnings from core business operations, without including the effects of capital structure, tax rates and depreciation policies.
 It is used as a proxy for a company’s operating cash flow and is not defined under GAAP.
 EBITDA is often used to value a company, with the enterprise value of a company calculated as a multiple of its EBITDA.

 Factors that are ignored in EBITDA do have a material effect on a company’s cash flows.
 For example, the EBITDA calculation ignores changes in working capital, investing cash flows such as capital expenditures and asset sale proceeds, and financing cash flows such as proceeds from the issuance of equity, dividends and loan payments.
-Also, EBITDA will provide a misleading measure of cash flow for companies that require significant and recurring investments in fixed assets.
+EBITDA will also provide a misleading measure of cash flow for companies that require significant and recurring investments in fixed assets.